sunilsoni/interviewnotes/micro-services/micro-services.md

 - A bug in any module can bring down the entire application
 - It is very difficult to adopt any new technology in a monolith application, as it affects the whole application, both in terms of time and cost

-Micro-service architecture gives following advantages:
+Micro-service architecture gives some advantages:

 - Micro-services are easier to manage as they are relatively smaller in size
 - Scalability is a major advantage of using a micro-service architecture, each micro-service can be scaled independently